biplabbose/StateTransition/README.md

 The data in each column are the fold change in the total cell population. __There should not be any headers in the actual input excel sheet__.
 The data should follow the same structure, as shown in the above table.

 The model estimates fractional cell division from the above two input data.
 This data serves as the input for the second part of the model, where fractional state transition parameters are estimated.
-The estimated fractional cell division values should be arranged as shown in the below table.
+The estimated fractional cell division values should follow the below table structure.

 |    conditions    |     time_1     | ... |    time_n-1    |
 |------------------|----------------|-----|----------------|